-We have partnered with the National Weather Center to provide a satellite testing space for our students.
-More information can be found here.
+We have partnered with the National Weather Center Library to provide a satellite testing space for our students in the NWC.

-3.2.2.
+4.2.
 OU Resources and Opportunities

-- The College of Atmospheric and Geographic Sciences Diversity and Inclusivity Council: The mission of DEI council is to foster cultural competence and proficiency among all students, staff, and faculty in A&GS, and an environment where all feel fully accepted, supported, and valued. - OU Division of Diversity, Equity, and Inclusion: Its mission is to enhance OU's commitment to diversity, equity and inclusion, to recognize and respect the essential worth of each individual and to value differences amongst groups.
-We commit to building a welcoming and supportive campus environment where each individual feels welcomed, valued, and supported for success - The OU Tribal Liaison is housed in the Division of Diversity, Equity, and Inclusion.
-The mission of the tribal liaison is to foster respectful and mutually productive relationships between Oklahoma tribes, the students, the university, the community and key stakeholders through culturally appropriate research, outreach and programming. - OU Gender and Equality Center: The mission of the Gender + Equality Center is to cultivate an affirming, educational, and diverse community by focusing on LGBTQ+ inclusion, interpersonal violence prevention, and advocacy for victims of gender-based violence. - International Student Services - OU's McNair Scholar program provides encouragement, guidance, and mentorship to underrepresented juniors and seniors in preparation for graduate school.
-It is designed to encourage students from groups often underrepresented in graduate programs to pursue doctoral degrees. - OK-LSAMP STEM: The Oklahoma Louis Stokes Alliance for Minority Participation in Science, Technology, Engineering, and Mathematics (OK-LSAMP STEM) is funded by the National Science Foundation.
+- The College of Atmospheric and Geographic Sciences Diversity, Equity, and Inclusion Council: The mission of DEI council is to foster cultural competence and proficiency among all students, staff, and faculty in A&GS, and an environment where all feel fully accepted, supported, and valued. - LAMINAR: LAMINAR strives to provide resources and connections to students, faculty, and staff here within the College of Atmospheric & Geographic Sciences who are a part of the LGBTQIA+ community as well as their allies. - MANRRS: Minorities in Agriculture, Natural Resources and Related Sciences.
+To promote academic and professional advancement by empowering minorities in agriculture, natural resources, and related sciences. - OU Division of Diversity, Equity, and Inclusion: Its mission is to enhance OU's commitment to diversity, equity and inclusion, to recognize and respect the essential worth of each individual and to value differences amongst groups.
+We commit to building a welcoming and supportive campus environment where each individual feels welcomed, valued, and supported for success - The OU Native Nations Center is a research and policy institute situated within the Office of Tribal Relations in the Office of the President. - OU Gender and Equality Center: The mission of the Gender + Equality Center is to cultivate an affirming, educational, and diverse community by focusing on LGBTQ+ inclusion, interpersonal violence prevention, and advocacy for victims of gender-based violence.
+Information and resources regarding gender identity, sexual identity, name change, spirituality, University and Local offices, and national resources on their resources page.

+- International Student Services provides services to international students including student visas and US immigration regulations, as well as activities and programs to help students get involved in the international, OU, and local communities. - OU's McNair Scholar program provides encouragement, guidance, and mentorship to underrepresented juniors and seniors in preparation for graduate school.
+It is designed to encourage students from groups often underrepresented in graduate programs to pursue doctoral degrees. \Students currently underrepresented in higher education are those who are first generation AND receive the maximum Pell grant OR students from African American/Black, Chicana/o/x/Hispanic/Latina/o/x, Native American, Native Hawaiian, or Native Pacific Islander backgrounds.
+First generation students are those whose parents have not earned a bachelor's degree (an associates or some college is fine). - OK-LSAMP STEM: The Oklahoma Louis Stokes Alliance for Minority Participation in Science, Technology, Engineering, and Mathematics (OK-LSAMP STEM) is funded by the National Science Foundation.
 This grant program is an opportunity for qualifying meteorology majors to participate in research with a faculty member in their area of interest during the school year.
-Oklahoma State University in Stillwater, OK is the lead institution for the program and currently houses the OK-LSAMP office. - Multicultural Programs and Services (MCPS) offers several programs a year cultural and intercultural celebrations, heritage and awareness events, dialogues, workshops, student leadership and cohort meetings, prejudice-reduction trainings, wellness initiatives and Social Justice Engagement opportunities all focused on teaching students personal and interpersonal skills necessary to be most effective in a diverse world.
-MCPS welcomes ALL students, faculty, staff and community members to our events while at the same time supporting and celebrating specific constituency groups (including African American, Asian American, American Indian/Indigenous, and Hispanic/Latino communities). - African American Programs & Services - American Indian Programs & Services - Asian American Programs & Services o Latino Programs & Services
+Oklahoma State University in Stillwater, OK is the lead institution for the program and currently houses the OK-LSAMP office. - Multicultural Programs and Services (MCPS) offers several programs a year cultural and intercultural celebrations, heritage and awareness events, dialogues, workshops, student leadership and cohort meetings, prejudice-reduction trainings, wellness initiatives and Social Justice Engagement opportunities - all focused on teaching students personal and interpersonal skills necessary to be most effective in a diverse world.
+MCPS welcomes ALL students, faculty, staff and community members to our events while at the same time supporting and celebrating specific constituency groups (including African American, Asian American, American Indian/Indigenous, and Hispanic/Latino communities). - o African American Programs & Services - o American Indian Programs & Services - Asian American Programs & Services - o Latino Programs & Services

-3.2.3.
+4.3.
 External Resources and Opportunities